SuperScary/Heavy-Inventories-Documentation/src/chapter_1.2.md

 | Equip Speed    | Affected equip speed    |

 ## Overall
+Heavy Inventories main focus is on weights.
+Weights have a drastic impact on a player's gameplay.
 - Modified walking speed based on Inventory Weight
 - Modified jumping height based on Inventory Weight